 9. Find Positive Influences

 For example, role models, mentors, or inspirational figures can inspire you to be your best self.
-In addition, seek resources like self-help books, articles, or podcasts that provide guidance and support.
+In addition, resources like reading self-help books or articles, or listening to podcasts that provide guidance and support are also positive influences.

 10. Focus on Your Goals